 The Rising Star Award in the category of 'Small Charity Big Impact' at the North West Charity Awards 2017

-The Cre8 Youth and Community Project in Macclesfield was recognised with a special ‘Rising Star’ award at the spectacular North West Charity Awards on Wednesday evening.
+The Cre8 Youth and Community Project in Macclesfield was recognised with a special ‘Rising Star’ award at the spectacular North West Charity Awards.
 Cre8 was given the award for punching above its weight in the ‘Small Charity Big Impact’ category.

-Other finalists in the category included charities representing the best from across the North West, so this is a fantastic achievement for everyone involved with Cre8, which is now in its 12th year of supporting young people and families from the Moss Rose Estate in Macclesfield.
+Other finalists in the category included charities representing the best from across the North West, so this is a fantastic achievement for everyone involved with Cre8, which was in its 12th year of supporting young people and families from the Moss Rose Estate in Macclesfield when winning the award.

 The inaugural North West Charity Awards ceremony took place at Manchester’s impressive Midland Hotel.
 This was a red carpet event where the Cre8 table included volunteers, trustees, workers and young adults, who gathered to celebrate the great work of the thousands of charities and non-profit organisations across the North West of England.

 Collecting the Award on the night, Cre8’s Director, Rob Wardle, said “I am hugely proud of all the people who've been involved in Cre8 since we started 12 years ago - our small faith-based community project on the Moss Rose Estate in Macclesfield.
 This award is absolutely unexpected for us at an event full of amazing big-hitting charities.”

 Cre8 also gained the top award for Creamline Dairies in the Outstanding Business Supporters category.
 Creamline’s partnership with Cre8 helps to support young people and young adults into employment and give them direct work experience in the commercial world, whilst also providing income for the Cre8 charity.